 "If I was upset, or vulnerable, or just wanted to have a conversation, I'd go to Jill.
 She knew my secrets, and I knew hers.
 I used to spend time getting ready before going to lunch or coffee with her.
 I'd feel excited when I got a telephone call from her."
 Laura licked her lips and took a deep breath.
 It sounded so much more incriminating when she laid it out like this.
 Illicit.
 It hadn't seemed that way at the time.

 "It never got any more - intimate than that, physically: just a few hugs.
 But it was an affair, wasn't it?
 I didn't know how to say it at the time, didn't realise it, but I did want it to be more...I used to feel so safe when she hugged me.
 I always hoped she'd do it more often.
-I never hugged her first: I think I wanted her to initiate so I couldn't be 'blamed'."
+I never hugged her first: I think I wanted her to initiate so it wouldn't be my fault."
 She couldn't look Rosemary in the eye.
 She tried to control her breathing.

 "I don't know how to...Look, if you think I've finally cracked we can blame it on the sherry and never speak of it again, but -" Laura's voice cracked.
 She had to lick her lips again and swallow.
 The blood was rushing in her ears.